Essential vegan pantry staples to stock even if you are not vegan / plant-based.

 You will need kimchi, pickled veggies, chopped tomatoes, sauerkraut, jams, chutneys, tempeh, natto, kombucha, miso.

 Canned, pickled, and fermented foods have recently seen a massive surge in popularity in having a healthy diet.
-Many are said to boost the good bacteria in your gut for better digestion and overall health.
+Picked veggies can boost the growth of good bacteria in your gut for better digestion and overall health.

-Tempeh, for example, is said to have the ability to reduce cholesterol and reduce the build-up of free radicals in your body.
+Tempeh, for example, can help reduce cholesterol and reduce the build-up of free radicals in your body.

 You can buy lots of high-quality canned, pickled and fermented foods or experiment with making some of your own.